 Compensation and Supervision

 - Pay types: All student jobs are hourly positions.
 Payments for academic merit awards should be submitted through the Financial Aid Operations and Services Office.
+Our Student Employee Classification Guidelines has information about hourly pay rates for student employees.

 - Hours: Domestic students may work up to twenty-five (25) hours per week while classes are in session and thirty-five (35) hours per week during academic breaks, summer session, and winter intersession.
 International students (F-1 or J-1 visa) may work up to twenty (20) hours per week while classes are in session and thirty-five (35) hours per week during academic breaks, summer session, and winter intersession.
 All student employees are limited to 7.5 hours per day.